 What does this say about the books on the rack at the supermarket?

 For one, there’s nothing about them that you can turn your nose up at.
 These are the products of lifetimes of dedication of authors to their craft.
 Secondly, readers owe the big retailers, like Walmart, Costco, Save On, and Target a debt of thanks.
-They get more books to more readers in more places than any other book store.
+They get more books to more readers in more places than any other book retailer.
 They sell more mass market books than Amazon does.
 Who would’ve thought, hey?
 There’s a story behind everything, even the paperbacks at the checkout-counter at the supermarket.

 Header image by Clem Onojeghuo on Pexels.com ✓ Free for personal and commercial use, ✓ No attribution required